Launch in the UAE

 02 /

-Do I need a UAE license?
+Do I need a UAE licence?

 03 /